TaikoBear/TaikoBear/README.md

 - 👋 Hi, I’m 宇宙大熊@TaikoBear
-- 👀 My research interests include topology optimisation, computational mechanics, high-performance computing and additive manufacturing.
-- 💞️ I’m looking to collaborate on Numerical Simulation and Computational Geometry
+- 👀 I’m looking to collaborate on Numerical Simulation and Computational Geometry
 - 📫 Please contact me via yulin.xiong@outlook.com
+- 🚀 Python, C++, Matlab, CUDA

 <!---
 TaikoBear/TaikoBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.